hupili/python-for-data-and-media-communication-gitbook/notes-week-01.md

 ## Objective of this week

 * Setup the Python environment.
 Please read [here](setup-environment.md).
-* Learn what is terminal, Able to navigate file system in Terminal, using the shell.
+* Learn what is terminal.
+Be able to navigate file system in Terminal using the shell.
 * Create the first python script and execute it.
+* Learn the interactive mode of Python interpreter -- convenient for rapid experimentation.
+* Learn the Jupyter notebook -- our major working platform in following weeks.

 ## About terminal on Mac